Tsukiyonocm/Reading-List/README.md

 8. <b>The Witcher: The Tower of Swallows</b> by Andrezej Sapkowski (6-24-24) - The last couple of books in The Witcher series, while good, have been sort of odd.
 I get thru reading them and I almost feel like not much has happened.
 Ive enjouyed the lore and I have enjoyed the tale regardless, but it sort of just reminds me of various aspects of the Lord of the Rings where nothing happened outside of the people walking to a destination.
 This story gave us a much more indepth story on what happened with Ciri, went a bit into what's going on with Yennefer, and we got the Geralt himself doing his things and slaying people all over.
 Overall as stated, I like the story and I am intrigued to see how the overall story arc starts winding down to its conclusion.
 Especially with Ciri as she seems to have become wicked a bit over the time away from the main crew and on her own.

+9. <b>We Are Here to Hurt Each Other</b> by Paula D Ashe (7-2-24) - This was a strange read.
+I bought this on a whim largely because of the cover looked interesting to me.
+I had thought it was an actual story, but it ended up being some sadistic short stories that involved a lot of people being brutalized in some way.
+It was somewhat interesting on the whole, but was just not expecting it.
+Not sure I would read more from the author?
+Overall I just didnt really feel connected to the stories, but they were brutal to say the least.
+In various ways people were getting ripped apart and just cut to pieces, getting their faces blown off with shotguns.
+Was just all over the place.

 ### Currently Reading

 1. Beyond Band of Brothers by Major Dick Winters
-2. We are Here to Hurt Each Other by Paula D. Ashe
+2. The Crystal Shard by R. A. Salavatore

-### Current Book Completed Count as of 6/24/24
+### Current Book Completed Count as of 7/3/24

 Non-fiction - 6\
-Fiction - 8
+Fiction - 9